 To benefit Nashville and its citizens by using the locomotive as an educational tool, tourism magnet, good will ambassador, and positive outreach platform.
-As the only remaining mainline steam locomotive from the NC&St.L, and the largest steam locomotive in Tennessee, we feel that it is important to preserve the engine for future generations to experience and enjoy and is a much better alternative than a rusting, pigeon perch.
+As the only remaining mainline steam locomotive from the NC&St.L, and the largest steam locomotive that calls Tennessee home, we feel that it is important to preserve the engine for future generations to experience and enjoy and is a much better alternative than a rusting, pigeon perch.
 We are doing this to preserve a unique historical artifact for you, your kids, and your grandkids.

 Is It Possible To Fix It?

 Yes, it just takes time and money.
 We have the required technical and mechanical capabilities.

-Approximately $2.4 million in addition to the $500k for the initial capital required to fulfill our lease agreement with the City of Nashville.
+Approximately $1.5 million in addition to the $500k for the initial capital required to fulfill our lease agreement with the City of Nashville.
 The lease stipulates that we must have $500k before we can relocate the locomotive.
 A total $4 million Goal would include shop and site development.

 This Looks and Sounds a Lot Like Similar Projects in Portland, Roanoke, and Fort Wayne?

 Yes.
-Those cities have and are benefiting from those operations by increased tourism and positive national attention.
+Those cities have similar organizations and are benefiting from restored and operational steam locomotives that increase tourism and provide positive national attention.

 Will The Locomotive Operate On CSX?

-Currently there are no plans to run the locomotive on CSX.
+Currently there are no plans to operate the locomotive on CSX.
 However, if CSX wishes in the future to use Nashville’s engine, it will most definitely attract positive attention and national recognition for Nashville.

 Will the 576 operate on a class 1 railroad?

 We will not be relying on a class 1 railroad to operate the 576.

-Other steam engines that rely on class 1 railroads to operate seem to be getting more and more rare, is this project being done because of that?
+Other steam engines that rely on class 1 railroads to operate seem to be getting increasingly rare.
+Is this project being done because of that?

-This project is not being done because uncertainties with continued operations of other steam locomotives relying on class 1 railroads.
+This project is not being done because of uncertainties with continued operations of other steam locomotives relying on class 1 railroads.
 We wish all of those groups in that situation the very best and encourage everyone to support them by buying a ticket, when they have the opportunity.

 Will The Citizens Still Be Able To See And Visit The Locomotive?